-The Group's net assets include goodwill at the reporting date with a carrying value of QR.
-4,986,142 thousand.
-International Accounting Standard (IAS) 36 'Impairment of Assets' requires that goodwill acquired in a business combination to be tested for impairment at least annually. • Moreover, the net assets include investments in associates and joint ventures with a carrying value of QR.
-7,051,075 thousand as of that date.
-International Accounting Standard (IAS) 28 'Investments in associates and joint ventures' requires equity accounted for investments to be • assessed for impairment where indicators of impairment are present.
+The Group's net assets include goodwill and license costs at the reporting date with a carrying value of QR.
+4,582,771 thousand and QR.
+9,976,434 thousand respectively.
+International Accounting Standard (IAS) 36 'Impairment of Assets' requires that goodwill acquired in а business combination to be tested for impairment at least annually.
+Moreover, the net assets include investments in associates and joint ventures with a carrying value of QR.
+7,085,027 thousand as of that date.
+International Accounting Standard (IAS) 28 'Investments in associates and joint ventures' requires equity accounted for investments to be assessed for impairment where indicators of impairment are present.
 In addition, some of the businesses that these balances relate to operate in countries experiencing political instability and/or difficult economic conditions.
 There is a potential risk that these businesses may not trade in line with expectations and forecasts, resulting in an impairment.
-The Group's assessment of the value • in use ("ViU") of its cash generating units ("CGUs") involves estimation about the future performance of the respective businesses.
-In particular, the determination of the ViUs is sensitive to the significant assumptions of projected earnings before interest, depreciation and amortisation (EBITDA) growth, long-term growth rates, and discount rates.
-As a result of the impairment tests performed, an associates . impairment on investment in amounting to QR.
-196 million was recognised during the year ended 31 December 2022 in relation to one of the Group's associates (Asia Mobile Holdings Pte Ltd ("AMH")) operated in Singapore.
+The Group's assessment of the value in use ("ViU") of its cash generating units ("CGUs") involves estimation about the future performance of the respective businesses.
+In particular, the determination of the ViU is sensitive to the significant assumptions of projected earnings before interest. taxes, depreciation and amortisation (EBITDA) growth, long-term growth rates, and discount rates.
+As a result of the performed, impairment tests an impairment of Goodwill amounting to QR.
+525 million and impairment of investment in associates amounting to OR.
+79 million were recognised during the year ended 31 December 2023.